-16.29.
-Business relationships with the investees may give rise to impacts that are connected with the undertaking and that are to be considered in the materiality assessment and reported when material.
-There are no specific requirements in topical standards on how to measure impacts that are connected with the undertaking through its investments without joint control and/or significant influence, so generally below 20%, apart from GHG Scope 3 Category 15 disclosures as explained in paragraph 28.
+67. Business relationships with the investees may give rise to impacts that are connected to the undertaking and that are to be considered in the materiality assessment and reported when material.
+There are no specific requirements in topical standards on how to measure impacts that are connected to the undertaking through its investments without joint control and/or significant influence, meaning generally below 20%, apart from GHG Scope 3 Category 15 disclosures as explained in paragraph 66.